Captain Kamlesh Kumar Agnihotri (Retd)

 Experience

-Captain Kamlesh Kumar Agnihotri (Retd) is a Senior Fellow at the National Maritime Foundation (NMF).
+1. Captain Kamlesh Kumar Agnihotri (Retd.) is presently a Senior Fellow at the National Maritime Foundation (NMF).
 Prior to this assignment, he was a Senior Fellow at the Centre for Joint Warfare Studies (CENJOWS), New Delhi, till his retirement in June 2021.
-His specialised field of work for last 15 years, has been on Chinese Defense Forces, particularly the Chinese Navy.
+His specialised field of work for last 17 years has been on Chinese Defense Forces, particularly the Chinese Navy.
+His current areas of Study also include the broader Chinese maritime and high technology issues, India-China relations, Indian Ocean security matters and the complex dynamics in the broader Indo-Pacific Region.

-He is a naval missile and Gunnery specialist.
-He commanded a Landing Craft Utility ship (LCU) at the Andaman and Nicobar Islands.
-He has also qualified as a Remote Sensing, satellite imagery interpretation and Photogrammetry analyst.
-He has also acquired an Advanced Diploma in Chinese language in order to complement his scholarly and research work.
+5. He is a naval missile and Gunnery specialist.
+He commanded a Landing ship in the Andaman and Nicobar Islands.
+He is a qualified Remote Sensing, satellite imagery interpretation and Photogrammetry analyst.
+He has also acquired an Advanced Diploma in Chinese language, to complement his scholarly and research work.

 Education